What’s new at HeartCount: Semiannual report

 Results over time

-When analyzing each six-month report individually, the scores and metrics related to each employee engagement category will promptly capture your workforce’s sentiment and behavioral pattern.
+When analyzing each six-month report individually, the scores and metrics related to each employee engagement category will promptly capture your workforce’s sentiment and behavioural pattern.

 With the results over time in the Semiannual report, you can track and compare your results with those of the previous reports.